Damarious Randall: Cleveland Browns

-2018

 On March 9, 2018, the Packers agreed to trade Randall to the Cleveland Browns in exchange for DeShone Kizer and a swap of both fourth and fifth-round draft picks.
 The deal became official on March 14, 2018, at the start of the NFL year.
 On April 30, 2018, the Browns exercised the fifth-year option on Randall's contract.

-In week 4 against the Oakland Raiders, Randall intercepted quarterback Derek Carr and made 6 tackles in the 45-42 overtime loss.
+In week 4 against the Oakland Raiders, Randall intercepted quarterback Derek Carr and made 6 tackles in the 45–42 overtime loss.

-2019

 On November 14, 2019, Randall was ejected after a helmet-to-helmet hit on Pittsburgh Steelers wide receiver Diontae Johnson.
-The Browns still celebrated a 21-7 win over the Steelers.
+The Browns still celebrated a 21–7 win over the Steelers.

 Las Vegas Raiders

 On April 7, 2020, the Las Vegas Raiders signed Randall to a one-year contract.
 He was released on September 4, 2020.

 Seattle Seahawks

-On September 30, 2020, Randall was signed to the Seattle Seahawks' practice squad.
+On September 30, 2020, Randall was signed to the Seahawks' practice squad.
 He was elevated to the active roster on October 3 and October 10 for the team's weeks 4 and 5 games against the Miami Dolphins and Minnesota Vikings, and reverted to the practice squad after each game.
 He was promoted to the active roster on October 21.
 He was placed on the reserve/COVID-19 list by the team on January 2, 2021, and activated four days later.

 The Seahawks re-signed Randall on April 9, 2021, and moved him to cornerback.
 He was released on August 31, 2021.